Margaret Skok

-Margaret Skok is a former Canadian diplomat and ambassador to the Republic of Kazakhstan, the Kyrgyz Republic and the Republic of Tajikistan serving from September 2006 to October 2009.
+Margaret Skok is a Canadian former diplomat and ambassador to the Republic of Kazakhstan, the Kyrgyz Republic and the Republic of Tajikistan serving from September 2006 to October 2009.
 She is also a Senior Fellow, at Carleton University, Norman Paterson School of International Affairs.

 Career

 Her federal career began with the Royal Canadian Mounted Police, Canada Employment and Immigration, and Parks Canada, working in Ottawa and Montreal.

+In 2006, she succeeded Anna Biolik as the Ambassador the Republic of Kazakhstan, the Kyrgyz Republic and the Republic of Tajikistan serving till October 2009.